-With this, we conclude our article regarding how and where you can buy Bitcoin by using a prepaid card.
+With this, we conclude our article on how to buy Bitcoin with a prepaid card.
 Keep in mind that this is not the cheapest option for purchasing the coin, as there are several other alternatives that are more budget-friendly and incur lower fees.

 In spite of the astronomical exchange rates on some of these platforms, paying by card probably represents the fastest and most convenient option for users in some countries.